QuantLaw/quantlaw/README.md

 ### de_extract

 `quantlaw.de_extract` is an extractor for references to statutes in German legal texts.
-Different to most other Named-entity recognition packages this module does not only identifies the references but also extracts its content.
-This can e.g. be used to quantitativly analyze the structure of the law.
+In contrast to most other named entity recognition packages, this module not only identifies the references but also extracts their content.
+This can, e.g., be used to quantitatively analyze the structure of the law.

-For example can the content of two references in the following text be extracted.
+For example, we can extract the content of two references in the following text.

 Source text: